Your short list is currently empty.

-The document detailing the terms under which an estate agent is to act for a seller.
+An agency agreement is a document detailing the terms under which an estate agent is to act for a seller.
 The document usually states the fee or commission payable to the agent and the circumstances under which it (and any other costs) are payable.

-The term used by estate agents when referring to someone looking for a property to buy.
+An applicant is the term used by estate agents when referring to someone looking for a property to buy.

-Carried out by an estate agent to establish, in their opinion, the potential sale price of a property.
+An appraisal is carried out by an estate agent to establish, in their opinion, the potential sale price of a property.

-The price at which a property is marketed and on which buyers make an offer.
+An asking price is the price at which a property is marketed and on which buyers make an offer.

-Where a property is sold ‘on the fall of the hammer’ to the highest bidder in an auction room on a given day.
+An auction is where a property is sold ‘on the fall of the hammer’ to the highest bidder in an auction room on a given day.

 Sometimes a buyer may want to complete on a purchase prior to their own property being sold.
 This short-term loan ‘bridges’ the time gap.

-The legal document held by Land Registry that records who has a claim on your property, e.g. your lender.
+A charge (on the property) is the legal document held by Land Registry that records who has a claim on your property, e.g. your lender.

-Property pledged as a guarantee for the repayment of a loan.
+In lending agreements, collateral is the property pledged as a guarantee for the repayment of a loan.

-The sum of money to be paid by the seller to the estate agent for their services.
+Commission or a fee is the sum of money to be paid by the seller to the estate agent for their services.

-When two or more purchasers want to buy the same property and the seller agrees to issue a contract to each of them.
+A contract race is when two or more purchasers want to buy the same property and the seller agrees to issue a contract to each of them.
 The successful buyer will be the first one to exchange contracts.

-The legal process of transferring the ownership of a property from seller to buyer.
+Conveyancing is the legal process of transferring the ownership of a property from seller to buyer.

-A legal requirement of the owner to do, or not to do, something in relation to the property.
+Covenant is a legal requirement of the owner to do, or not to do, something in relation to the property.

-Legal documents relating to the property.
+Deeds are the legal documents relating to the property.

-A right over or under land granted to someone who is not the owner, e.g. drainage.
+An easement is a legal right over or under land granted to someone who is not the owner, e.g. drainage.

-The point at which the buyer and seller exchange the signed, legally-binding contracts for the purchase and sale of a property.
+An exchange of contracts is the point at which the buyer and seller exchange the signed, legally-binding contracts for the purchase and sale of a property.
 The seller and buyer become committed to complete the transaction.

-Items that are to be included in the sale, e.g. curtains and carpets.
+Fixtures and fittings are the items that are to be included in the sale, e.g. curtains and carpets.

 A flying freehold is formed when part of a property overhangs and is supported by a different freehold property or land.